Aaima-Batool/my-demo/README.md

 # my-demo
-This is my first GitHub.
+This is my first Git repository.